Everyone knows that Die Hard is the ultimate Christmas Day movie, but what ranks as the ultimate St Patrick's Day film?

 7. It's set on St. Patrick's Day

-The events of The Fugitive see Richard Kimble (Ford) on the run, after being wrongly convicted of the murder of his wife, in the days running up to, during and after St. Patrick's Day.
+The plot of The Fugitive see Richard Kimble (Ford) on the run, after being wrongly convicted of the murder of his wife, in the days running up to, during and after St. Patrick's Day.

-He even evades Tommy Lee Jones' US Marshall Samuel Gerard, by ducking into a parade while Chicago's famous dyed green river also features.
+He even evades Tommy Lee Jones' US Marshall Samuel Gerard by ducking into a parade while Chicago's famous dyed green river also features.

 6. Harrison Ford is Irish

 Not only was the film's original star, Alec Baldwin, of Irish descent but the man that ended up replacing him on the project can also lay claim to roots on the Emerald Isle.